LargeWaffle/poke-gan/README.md

  I merged and processed multiple Kaggle datasets in order to have as much as possible.
  You can find this dataset here : [Massive Pokemon Dataset (15,000+)](https://www.kaggle.com/datasets/thomassirvent/all-pokemon)

+ This codes expects a "data" folder where your dataset is present.